Can you make a tetrahedron whose faces all have the same perimeter?

 cube.
 How high is the top of the ladder above the ground?

-The shorter sides of a right-angles isosceles triangle are each $10$cm long.
+The shorter sides of a right-angled isosceles triangle are each $10$cm long.
 The triangle is folded in half along its line of symmetry to form a smaller triangle.
 How much longer is the perimeter of the larger triangle than that of the smaller?

 If you liked this problem, here is an NRICH task which challenges you to use similar mathematical ideas.